 I am paying my own tuition fee

-For any amount of tuition fee that you are going to pay for yourself, you will need to sign a payment agreement before enrolment.
-You will be required to pay 25% of the tuition fee which is not going to be paid for with a Tuition Fee Loan will be payable by enrolment, and the remaining balance will be payable in seven monthly instalments between October and April.
+For any amount of tuition fee that you are going to self-pay, you will need to sign a payment agreement before enrolment.
+You will be required to pay 25% of the tuition fee (which is not going to be paid for with a Tuition Fee Loan) will be payable by enrolment and the remaining balance will be payable in seven monthly instalments between October and April.